What is the One Day Volunteering Programme?

 Why do we run a One Day Volunteering Programme?

 Many of the people who spend one day with us end up returning for an extended duration of several weeks or months with us at a later date – it’s always lovely to see returning faces!

-- With the one day programme you will be assisting with our on-going School Infrastructure programme.
-You will spend the day helping to paint the classroom blocks we have recently renovated; working to create a more inspiring learning environment for the children and teachers.
-Our goal is to renovate and refurbish all of the Government Primary Schools in this area – to date we have worked at more than 50 schools!
+As a One Day Volunteer, you will be assisting with our on-going School Infrastructure Programme.
+You will spend the day helping to paint the classroom blocks we have recently renovated; working to create a safe, creative and inspiring learning environment for the children and teachers.
+One of our SIP programme targets is to renovate and refurbish all of the government primary schools in the Jinja district – to date we have worked at more than 50 schools!

 What do you need to bring?

-- We also have Soft Power Education t-shirts for sale as an extra souvenir of the time spent with us.
+We also have Soft Power Education t-shirts for sale as an extra souvenir of the time spent with us.